 When my son came out at age 19 he told me he had come to the conclusion that the bible did not condemn loving, committed same sex relationships.
 I fully expected to be able to prove him wrong.

 I was accustomed to “studying” scripture as I led women’s ministry in church for many years and also wrote and taught women’s bible studies during that time.
 I knew what it meant to dig into original language and consider the historical context of the verses I was studying.
 I was shocked to find that my son was right … there was no clear condemnation of the kind of same sex relationship that my son was talking about.
 None of the “clobber” verses were speaking about a loving, monogamous, healthy same sex relationship – my son had not forsaken God nor was he living some kind of lustful life.
-There was nothing in scripture that spoke of a same sex couple falling in love, marrying, building a life and a family together.
-Therefore, in light of insufficient evidence in scripture I had to ask myself…How should I respond to something if scripture doesn’t clearly condemn it?
+There was nothing in scripture that spoke of a same sex couple falling in love, marrying, building a life and a family together. (*For those who are interested in taking a closer look at the scriptures I studied during this process check out “The Clobber Verses“) Therefore, in light of insufficient evidence in scripture I had to ask myself…How should I respond to something if scripture doesn’t clearly condemn it?